Easy Hoki Fish Recipe: Crispy Lemon-Garlic Baked Hoki With Herbed Potatoes

 Directions

-- Preheat the oven.
-Heat to 220 C or 425 F. Line a large tray with baking paper and lightly oil it.
+• Preheat the oven.
+Heat to 220°C. Line a large tray with baking paper and lightly oil it.

-- Bake.
+• Bake.
 Put the tray on the middle rack and bake 10 to 12 minutes, depending on thickness, until the fish flakes with a fork and the crumb is golden.
-If you want deeper color, grill for 30 seconds.
+If you want deeper colour, grill for 30 seconds.

-- Rest and serve.
+• Rest and serve.
 Rest 2 minutes.
-Plate the fish with lemon wedges, scatter with parsley, and add your favorite sides.
+Plate the fish with lemon wedges, scatter with parsley and add your favourite sides.

 Notes